solana-labs/solana/book/src/solana-scripts.md

 generates the exact same instruction vector during execution.
 Bob and Alice have no way to ensure what the state of any of the programs will be during the start of the script.
-The explicit instruction vector ensures that the script behaves as an infallable TTP.
+The explicit instruction vector ensures that the script behaves as an infallible TTP.